GIScience/measures-rest-oshdb/README.md

 # Measures REST OSHDB

 The library `Measues REST OSHDB` provides an extension to the library [Measures REST](https://github.com/giscience/measures-rest).
-It aids with implementing a measure that consumes data from the [HeiGIT OSHDB](???).
+It aids with implementing a measure that consumes data from the [OpenStreetMap History Database (OSHDB)](???).

 ## Implementing a Measure

-A measure that consumes data from the [HeiGIT OSHDB](???) extends the class `MeasureOSHDB<R, O extends OSHDBMapReducible>`.
+A measure that consumes data from the [OSHDB](???) extends the class `MeasureOSHDB<R, O extends OSHDBMapReducible>`.
 Here, `R` is a generic parameter that refers to the result of the measure; and `O` is the class to be mapped.
 As an example, one may extend the class `MeasureOSHDB` as follows:

 ```java
 @Path("api/" + MeasureLengthOfElements.name)